Brehov

 Brehov ([ˈbreɦɔw]; Imreg) is a village and municipality in the Trebišov District in the Košice Region of eastern Slovakia.

 History

 In historical records the village was first mentioned in 1309.
 A convent of Franciscans friars was founded in 1752.

 Geography

 The village lies at an altitude of 130 metres and covers an area of 7.901 km².

 It has a population of about 640 people.

+Population

 Ethnicity

 The village is approximately 45% Hungarian and 55% Slovak.

 Facilities

 The village has a public library and a football pitch.